scopedog/chat_ai/README.md

 **Features**
 - **Interactive Chat**: Type messages in the browser and receive AI responses.
 - **Conversation Context**: The assistant keeps track of the conversation history (`use_history=True`).
-- **File Attachments**: If you upload a file in the chat, the program detects it and notifies you.
+- **File Attachments**: If files are attached, it is added as additional context.
 - **Web Interface**: Runs locally, accessible via a browser.

 **How It Works**